Platte Valley & Western Railway

 PV&W's narrow gauge branch line was built in the late 1880s to bring ore down from the rich lodes deep in the Rockies.
 It interchanges with the PV&W standard gauge at the town of San Juan.
 PV&W acquired the line after the CC&SJ went bankrupt during the silver crash in 1893 and the PV&W has turned it once again into an active and profitable venture.

-PV&W's Chester Division:
+PV&W's Chester Branch:

-This line was built in the late 1880s by the Colorado & New Mexico RR to service the rich agricultural and mineral reserves along the prairie south-east of the Rockies.
+This line was built in the 1880s by the Colorado & New Mexico RR to service the rich agricultural and mineral reserves along the prairie south-east of the Rockies.
 PV&W acquired the C&NM after it went bankrupt during the depression in 1933.
 It runs south from the PV&W mainline at Platte City.
 It is once again an active and profitable part of the PV&W RW empire.

 Admission is always FREE!